JRC1995/ZeroPromptSearch/readme.md

 ### Prompt Styles

-In this project, we employ various search strategies at the level of reasoning steps (each reasoning step count as "a single move in the game").
+In this project, we employ various search strategies at the level of reasoning steps (each reasoning step counts as "a single move in the game").
 This also raises the question of how to decompose the generation into a series of steps.
-One way to do that is to create any arbitrary prompt template with a clear structure (that can be used for parsing steps) and then use few shot examples with the template to prime the model to follow the structure.
+One way to do that is to create any arbitrary prompt template with a clear structure (that can be used for parsing steps) and then use a few shot examples with the template to prime the model to follow the structure.
 Here, however, I am interested in the zero-shot regime.
 I try to use zero-shot prompt instructions in specific ways to incite different forms of auto-decomposition of steps.
 Below, I discuss all the prompt styles used in this project and their corresponding decomposition methodology.

 1. **Chain-of-Thoughts** (```cot```) - This uses the standard zero-shot COT prompt ```Let's think step by step.``` [2].
 For step decomposition ```\n``` (new line) is used.
 There are some additional setups for properly ignoring empty new lines and such.
 Ultimately, this isn't necessarily an ideal way to decompose reasoning steps, not all new lines in the COT results would be complete reasoning steps but it's a baseline starting point that can be done in a zero-shot manner.